kodebae/kodebae/README.md

 After graduation I gained real world experince working for Besitmate as a SWE Apprentice.
 I excelled in managing communication channels with stakeholders, end-users, and clients.
 I thrive in collaborative, interdisciplinary team environments, working alongside colleagues from diverse backgrounds and providing valuable insights and technical expertise.
 I am certified in Enterprise Design Thinking through IBM and I utilize these skills when working cross functionally.

-Right now I am actively refining my coding craftsmanship and currently being Mentored as a "T" shaped engineer.
-I believe in continuous learning and development as a loop, embracing new technologies and methodologies.
+Right now I am actively refining my coding craftsmanship and currently being Mentored as a "T" shaped engineer who specilizes in Site Reliability Engineering.
+I believe in continuous learning and development as a loop, while embracing new technologies and methodologies.
 I am also engaged in a few open source projects that utilize Java, Spring Boot, Docker, K8S, AWS and more.

 I invite you to explore my portfolio, where you can see my recent work in action.
-My open source projects have not been added yet as they are still in the desgin phase or currently not pushed to prod, but these will be added soon.
+My open source projects have not been added yet as they are still in the desgin phase or currently not pushed to a public repo, but these will be added soon.
 Thank you for taking the time to learn about my experiences and skills.
-If you'd like to talk to me about working on a project you can reach out to me.
+If you'd like to talk to me about working on a project you can reach out to me directly.
 I have a contact form on my portfolio page.

-I am currently a ghost writer for technical blogs.
+Fun Fact about me: I am currently a ghost writer for technical blogs.
 I will be opeing up my calendar and accepting new clients again soon.

 [Check out my portfolio!](https://karmen-durbin-swe.netlify.app/)